hhursev/recipe-scrapers/docs/in-depth-guide-scraper-functions.md

 ### `total_time() -> int`

-Returns the total time required to complete the recipe, in minutes.
+Returns the total time required to complete the recipe in minutes.

 ```py
 >>> scraper.total_time()